-- (i) Using the grievance procedure: Health and safety matters can be the subject of a formal grievance using the grievance procedure - (ii) Reporting the problem to the NHS Board Health and Safety Committee: The NHS Board health and safety committee should be able to recommend action.
-The Health and Safety committee should involve senior managers, including the NHS Board Health and Safety Officer who should be able to get things moving.
+- (i) Using the grievance procedure: Health and safety matters can be the subject of a formal grievance using the grievance procedure - (ii) Reporting the problem to the trust Health and Safety Committee: The trust health and safety committee should be able to recommend action.
+The Health and Safety committee should involve senior managers, including the trust Health and Safety Officer who should be able to get things moving.

-Which approach you use is a matter of judgement and you may wish to consult your National Officer.
+Which approach you use is a matter of judgement and you may wish to consult your Regional Officer or Health and Safety Officer.